 - Best Vegan Food: Bonita Cafe and Social Club

 - Views: HOBS, Sheepshank, ViVi Coffee Place, River Vibe, Mango Tree

 - Craft Beer: HOBS, Juntun, YOLO, Let The Boy Die, Beer & Cider House

 If you’re looking to visit Bangkok purely for gastronomical reasons, look no further than Migrationology by Mark Wiens.
 He’s the absolute authority on Thai food, especially street food!

 As i approach my 40s, i’ve stopped oscillating between morning life and night life and started leaning more towards being a morning person.
 Even so, Bangkok offers something for both personality types of course!

 With tons of parks and serpentine riverside promenades, mornings in Bangkok can be absolutely charming.

 6. Safe for women travellers

 Even as the country works hard towards shunning its past image of a sex tourism destination, I feel that that has actually helped Thailand in ensuring that women feel safe as travellers.
 Lesser desperate incels means lesser crimes against women.
-Bangkok / Thailand makes for a pretty inclusive and safe destination for women travelers – even solo ones!
+Add to this the fact that ladyboys have always been part of the community + the interest in growing LGBTQ tourism + wellness being an integral part of their lifestyle, Bangkok / Thailand makes for a pretty safe destination for women travellers – even solo ones!

 7. Stay options for everyone